Fire Alarm Permit

 - Interface of fire safety control functions

 Submit plans.
 Submit your plans and specifications through the Seattle Services Portal.
 We may contact you if we need additional information.
+Your information will automatically be routed to both SDCI electrical and SFD employees.

 Pay fees.
 You will need to pay for your electrical devices when you submit your application.
 Seattle Fire will add review fees that you will pay before your permit is issued.